HESHAM-SA/Capstone-Project-Majed-/README.md

 ---------------------------
-## 2. Rkkez
+## 2. Rkkz (ركز)

-"Rkkez" aims to enhance concentration and productivity, particularly in virtual learning environments, by monitoring eye movements and calculating a focus score.
+"Rkkz" aims to enhance concentration and productivity, particularly in virtual learning environments, by monitoring eye movements and calculating a focus score.

 #### How It Works:
 - Uses a computer camera to track eye movements.